etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/receivables-and-payables/transactions.md

 ![Match Statement](/docs/assets/drive/1TBIUGHObHsHlBtGTmHZE_HHg3mK8PtuK.png)

-Before opening the Window, a pop up is shown, asking whether the algorithm should run against unmatched bank statement lines or not.
+Before opening the window, a pop up is shown, asking whether the algorithm should run against unmatched bank statement lines or not.
 If so, the algorithm will try to find a match for all the unmatched bank statement lines.
 If not, the matching window will open and the user should do the matches manually.

 ![Example 2](/docs/assets/drive/1GimSn37f-WQGok4aqb0NWFwDg4Xri2ZM.png)